-The Company has a share option plan (the "Option Plan"), which was last approved by shareholders on December 17, 2020 for continuation for three years.
+The Company has a share option plan (the "Option Plan"), which was last approved by shareholders on June 30, 2021 for continuation for three years.
 The Option Plan was established to provide incentive to qualified parties to increase their proprietary interest in the Company, encourage the alignment of interests with its shareholders, and foster their continued association with the Company.

-The Company's long term incentives include options to purchase Common Shares.
 The Committee is delegated the authority to grant share options.
 The Committee reviews the grants of share options to directors, management, employees and consultants.
 Share options are generally granted annually, and at other times of the year to individuals commencing employment with the Company.
 Share option exercise prices are set in accordance with TSX policies ("TSX rules") and are based on the five-day volume weighted average trading price prior to the date of grant.

 The Company believes that encouraging its executives, employees and directors to become Shareholders is the best way of aligning their interests with those of its Shareholders.
-Equity participation is accomplished through the Option Plan, as well as through the DSU Plan and the RSU Plan (see Particulars of Matters to be Acted Upon below).
+Equity participation is accomplished through the Option Plan, as well as through the DSU Plan and the RSU Plan (see "Securities Authorized for Issuance under Equity Compensation Plans" below).
 Share options are granted taking into account a number of factors, including the amount and term of options previously granted, base salary and bonuses, and competitive factors.
 Share options vest on terms established by the Committee.

-The Company's long term incentive plans are designed to foster and promote the long-term financial success of the Company by strengthening the ability of the Company to attract and retain highly competent employees, motivating performance through incentive compensation, promoting greater alignment of interests between employees and shareholders in creating long-term shareholder value, and enabling employees to participate in the long-term growth and financial success of the Company.
-Share options provide employees with the opportunity to participate in the growth of the price of the Common Shares of the Company, and it allows them to benefit from the favourable tax treatment applicable to this form of compensation.
+The Company's long term incentive plans are designed to foster and promote the long-term financial success of the Company by strengthening the ability of the Company to attract and retain highly competent employees, motivating performance through incentive compensation, promoting greater alignment of interests between employees and Shareholders in creating long-term shareholder value, and enabling employees to participate in the long-term growth and financial success of the Company.
+Share options also allow them to benefit from the favourable tax treatment applicable to this form of compensation.

-See disclosure below under Securities Authorized for Issuance under Equity Compensation Plans and under Particulars of Matters to be Acted Upon for disclosure concerning the Option Plan including the material terms of the Option Plan.
-Management will present an ordinary resolution at the Meeting to approve the Option Plan for continuation for three years until June 30, 2024.
+See disclosure below under "Securities Authorized for Issuance under Equity Compensation Plans" for disclosure concerning the Option Plan, including the material terms of the Option Plan.